 When you pick up a helmet, look first for a CPSC sticker inside and a smooth, well-rounded shell with a bright color outside.
 Put it on, adjust the pads and straps or the one-size-fits-all head ring, and then try hard to tear it off.
 Look for vents and sweat control.
 Helmets sell in bike shops from $30 up, or in discount stores for less.
 A good shop helps with fitting, and fit is important for safety.
 The $10 discount helmet can be equally protective if you take the time to fit it carefully, and for another $10 you get easier fitting.
-Helmets are cheap now, and are seldom on sale, so don't wait for a sale price.
+Helmets are cheap now, so don't wait for a sale price.
 Many of us bought our helmets after a crash.
 You can be smarter than that.

 Check out our pamphlet on child helmets.

 Replace any helmet if you crash.
 Impact crushes some of the foam, although the damage may not be visible.
 Helmets work so well that you need to examine them for marks or dents to know if you hit.
 Most manufacturers recommend replacement after five years.
 We think that depends on usage, and many helmets given reasonable care are good for longer than that.
 But if your helmet was made before 1990, it's time to replace it.
 Replace the buckle if it cracks or a piece breaks off.
 No one requires you to replace your helmet, so give it some individual thought.

 When Must I Replace a Helmet?